 LACK OF SLEEP CAN CAUSE LOW MOOD AND LEARNING DIFFICULTIES IN CHILDREN

-It probably won’t come as a surprise that sleep quality goes hand in hand with children’s mental health.
-We’ve all been on the receiving end of a grumpy, emotional overtired baby or toddler.
+It probably won’t come as a surprise that sleep quality goes hand in hand with children’s health.
+We’ve all been on the receiving end of a grumpy, emotionally overtired baby or toddler.
 But it’s not just a short-term issue, poor sleep quality has been closely linked to depression, anxiety, behaviour issues and poor cognitive performance, including learning difficulties, in children.
-Over time a continued lack of sleep can contribute to anxiety and depression, even up to one year later (Science Daily, source University of Warwick).
+Over time a continued lack of sleep can contribute to anxiety and depression, even up to one year later (Science Daily, source the University of Warwick).

 HOW TO ESTABLISH BETTER SLEEP FOR BABIES AND CHILDREN

 Choosing the best sleepwear and bedding for babies and children

 When choosing baby sleeping bags, blankets and toddler duvets for your little ones, the outer fabric is very important, but it’s mainly about what’s inside, and here’s why:

 As the filling makes up the majority of the fabric, it’s really important that it’s a high-quality, natural fibre which is going to help regulate body temperature and promote safer sleep for babies.
 Synthetic fabrics such as polyester inside a duvet or sleeping bag are not breathable and can easily cause overheating and sweaty nights, while not keeping in the warmth on cooler evenings.
 For this reason, baby sleeping bags with polyester wadding will have a very small window of recommended room temperatures.
 You’ll need to change the tog of your sleeping bag with every 2-3°C temperature change.